yuna-liu/python-programming-Yuna-Liu/README.md

 "pipenv install ipykernel", to fix jupyter.

 3.5 Open a jupyter file that you are going to work with.
-Choose the pipenv under your repo that stated in 3.1 as terminal.
+Choose the pipenv under your repo that stated in 3.1 as kernel.

 3.6 import matplotlib.pyplot as plt